-Supplementary Principle 4-3(2)(3): Appointment or Removal of a CEO, etc.

-The Company has not established unified standards or requirements for the appointment or removal of a CEO, etc. Given that the appointment of a CEO, etc. is the most important strategic decision in a company, the Company appoints a qualified person as a CEO, etc. after receiving proper assistance and advice from independent outside directors at Board of Directors meetings.
-The removal of a CEO, etc. shall be carried out after sufficient deliberations at Board of Directors meetings attended by independent outside directors if such action is considered to be appropriate from an objective viewpoint, for example if the person has violated laws or regulations or the Articles of Incorporation and if the person is found to have significantly damaged the Company's enterprise value.
+Supplementary Principle 4-3(1)(2)(3): Appointment or Removal of a CEO and Senior Management Executives The Company has not established unified standards or requirements for the appointment or removal of a CEO and senior management executives.
+Given that the appointment of a CEO is the most important strategic decision in a company, the Company appoints a qualified person as a CEO after receiving proper assistance and advice from independent outside directors at Board of Directors meetings.
+The removal of a CEO shall be carried out after sufficient deliberations at Board of Directors meetings attended by independent outside directors if such action is considered to be appropriate from an objective viewpoint, for example if the person has violated laws or regulations or the Articles of Incorporation and if the person is found to have significantly damaged the Company's enterprise value